frnklnchng/conjure/proposal.md

 ![wireframe](./docs/wireframe.png)

-evoke will consist of a single screen with the visualization canvas, with the visualization in the center of the screen.
+conjure will consist of a single screen with the visualization canvas, with the visualization in the center of the screen.

 To the top, a play/pause button for the music and a slider for volume.
 To the right, a slider for the sensitivity of the visualization.
 And to the left, a link to my GitHub will be included.

 ## Technologies

-evoke will utilize the following technologies:
+conjure will utilize the following technologies:

 - `p5.js` library to implement the visualizations